-Man who imported 24kg of cocaine into Northland jailed for 15 years
+Frenchman who imported 24kg of cocaine into Northland jailed for 15 years

 French national Alexander Steeve Yelengwe Yonkwa-Dingom was part of the syndicate involved in smuggling cocaine from South America to Australia using cruise ship passengers as drug couriers.

-The 28-year-old was arrested after police seized a backpack containing cocaine, with an estimated street value of between $6.8 million and $10.8m, at the Youth Hostel
+The 28-year-old was arrested, and subsequently charged, after police seized a backpack containing cocaine, with an estimated street value of between $6.8 million and $10.8m, at the Youth Hostel

-Association premises in Paihia in December 2017 and subsequently charged.
+Association premises in Paihia in December 2017.

 Yonkwa-Dingom pleaded guilty to one charge of possession of cocaine in the High Court at Auckland, and admitted further charges of importing cocaine and failing to carry out obligations in relation to a computer search.